Pandas Convert Date (datetime) to String Format

 2. Use astype() to Change datetime to String Format

-First, let’s see how to convert the datetime (datetime64[ns]) column to String (object) type in pandas DataFrame.
-Use this approach If you wanted to convert date to String type as-is without changing the format.
+First, let’s see how to convert the datetime (datetime64[ns]) column to the String (object) type in Pandas DataFrame.
+Use this approach to convert the date to String type as-is without changing the format.
 You can use this if the date is already in the format you want it in string form.
-The below example returns the date as a string with format %Y/%m/%d.
+The below example returns the date as a string with the format %Y/%m/%d.

 # Convert datetime to string/object